 Slow Cooker Korean Beef

-- 2 pounds chuck roast cut into bite size pieces
+- 2 lbs chuck roast, cut into bite size pieces

-- Cover and cook for 8 hours on low.
+- Add it to the slow cooker along with the cubed chuck roast.
+Stir to coat the beef in the sauce then cover and cook on low for 8 hours.
 (I would not recommend cooking this on high.
 I have tried and it was pretty tough after cooking on high for 5 hours).

 - When the chuck roast is done mix together 1-2 tablespoons of cornstarch and 1/4 cup of the liquid from the slow cooker in a small bowl.
 (I usually start with 1 tablespoon, if you want it thicker add an additional tablespoon to 1/4 cup cooking liquid)

 - Pour the mixture back in the slow cooker and cook on high heat for an additional 30 minutes or until the sauce is thickened.

 - Serve immediately, garnished with green onions and sesame seeds, if desired.